ropensci/spocc/README.md

 **`spocc` = SPecies OCCurrence data**

-At rOpenSci, we have been writing R packages to interact with many sources of species occurrence data, including [GBIF][gbif], [Vertnet][vertnet], [BISON][bison], [iNaturalist][inat], the [Berkeley ecoengine][ecoengine], [AntWeb][antweb], and [eBird][ebird].
+At rOpenSci, we have been writing R packages to interact with many sources of species occurrence data, including [GBIF][gbif], [Vertnet][vertnet], [BISON][bison], [iNaturalist][inat], the [Berkeley ecoengine][ecoengine], and [eBird][ebird].
 Other databases are out there as well, which we can pull in. `spocc` is an R package to query and collect species occurrence data from many sources.
 The goal is to to create a seamless search experience across data sources, as well as creating unified outputs across data sources.

 `spocc` currently interfaces with ten major biodiversity repositories